FTHPC/FaultSight/README.md

 1.)
 Run an injection campaign via the fault injector of your choosing.
 We recommend FlipIt, as it is natively supported by this tool.

 2.)
 Generate a FaultSight database (.db) file, which follows a generalized schema that should be applicable to most fault injectors.
-Follow the information provided in the `Generating a FaultSight database` section above.
-Place this database file in the `database` folder of FaultSight.
+Follow the information provided in the `Generating a FaultSight database` section below.
+Place this database file in `/faultSight/database/`, and make sure the database file is called `campaign.db`

-3.)
-Start FaultSight by running the following command:
+3.) `cd` to the `/faultSight/` directory, and run the following command:

 ```
 python run.py